edit on github↗

 from agentspan.agents import start

-# Returns immediately — graph runs in the background
+# Returns immediately — graph runs in the background on the server

 handle = start(app, {